-In summary, the applicant adequately demonstrates that the financial feasibility of the proposal is based upon reasonable projections of costs and charges.
+In summary, the applicant adequately demonstrates that the financial feasibility of the proposal is based upon reasonable and adequately supported assumptions regarding utilization and revenues (charges and operating costs).
 Therefore, the application is conforming to this criterion.

 (6) The applicant shall demonstrate that the proposed project will not result in unnecessary duplication of existing or approved health service capabilities or facilities.